South Western Railway zone: Divisions

-Modernisation
+Modernization

 The Mysuru Division of South Western Railways will be designated as "Digital Division" after fully adopting its current technology harnessing programme.
 The government of India had asked Railways divisions to cut red tape and reduce paperwork in offices.
 All the officials will adopt technologies like WhatsApp and Google Drive to share reports and other documents.
 This will save a lot of papers being used for circulating reports as done currently.
 Two web-based helplines have been launched so that digitised information can be shared among different officials.
 The inspection reports regarding maintenance, passenger amenities, cleanliness, electronics, and communication, etc. will be managed by a new software which is under construction now.
 These measures will cut down redundant works, reduce number of registers and reports maintained by officials, reduce paper consumption and improve the efficiency and celerity of operations.

-Project Unigauge

-Since 2007, the SWR is entirely Indian gauge.
-SWR has many WDG4, 23 WAP-7, WAG-9HC and WDP-4 locomotives in use.